EPiC: Elvis Presley in Concert

-EPiC: Elvis Presley in Concert is a 2025 documentary film about Elvis Presley directed by Baz Luhrmann.
-It is Luhrmann's follow-up to his 2022 biographical film Elvis.

-EPiC: Elvis Presley in Concert premiered at the Toronto International Film Festival on September 6, 2025.
-The film received positive reviews from critics.
+EPiC: Elvis Presley in Concert (officially Baz Luhrmann's EPiC: Elvis Presley in Concert) is a 2025 documentary film about Elvis Presley directed by Baz Luhrmann.
+It is a follow-up to Luhrmann's 2022 biopic Elvis.
+The film premiered at the Toronto International Film Festival on September 6, 2025.
+The film received critical acclaim.

+EPiC had its first advance American screenings at Graceland on January 8, 2026, which would have been Presley's 91st birthday.
+It was then released exclusively in IMAX cinemas beginning on February 20, 2026.
+Subsequently, it was then released on conventional cinema screens one week later on February 27, 2026.

 Production

 Filmmaker Baz Luhrmann originally sought out unseen footage of Elvis Presley from Elvis: That's the Way It Is and Elvis on Tour with the intent of using it in his 2022 Elvis film.
-Sixty-eight boxes of both 35mm and 8mm footage were found in the Warner Bros. film archives within salt mines in Kansas, including outtakes from both films, plus the "gold jacket" performance from Hawaii in 1957 and unheard interviews.
+Sixty-eight boxes of both 35mm and 8mm footage were found in the Warner Bros. film archives within salt mines in Kansas, including outtakes from both films, plus the "gold jacket" performance from Hawaii in 1957.
 This footage, however, came without sound.
 Over the next two years, it was restored and synced to existing audio sources by Luhrmann's team.
-In this process, a 45-minute audio recording was then uncovered of Presley talking about his life story.
+A 45-minute audio recording was also uncovered of Presley talking about his life story.
 All this material forms the basis of EPiC.
 Luhrmann has described the project as neither fully a documentary nor a concert film, but "something new in the Elvis canon... that befits the magnitude of Elvis as a performer but also offers deeper revelations of his humanity and inner life."

-Various images and short clips from the editing process have been shared by Luhrmann on his Instagram account throughout 2025, including one of the "gold jacket" performance.
+Various images and short clips from the editing process had been shared by Luhrmann on his Instagram account throughout 2025, including one of the "gold jacket" performance.
 On May 30, Luhrmann shared footage from EPiC at a Sony Music Vision showcase.
-On August 13, Luhrmann shared a previously unseen restored clip of Presley singing "Oh Happy Day" and announced that the film would premiere on September 6, 2025, at the Toronto International Film Festival.
+On August 14, Luhrmann shared a previously unseen restored clip of Presley singing "Oh Happy Day" and announced that the film would premiere on September 6, 2025, at the Toronto International Film Festival.

+Reception

+Box office

+During its theatrical run, EPiC earned $13.6 million at the domestic box office and $9.9 million at the international box office, for a worldwide total of $23.5 million.